 Chatsworth, Georgia (above): These members filled bags with personal stress-relief items for the counselors, social workers and psychologist at the local school district.
 The youth service club leader, Carrie, used the project as a way to help young members learn about brain health and related careers.
 And the kids brainstormed ways they could help take care of their own mental health.

-In May, members will learn ways to help maintain positive brain health by participating in local educational events.
+In May, members learned ways to help maintain positive brain health by participating in local educational events.

-In August, members will help raise funds for local organizations and individuals that support brain and mental health.
+In August, members helped raise funds for local organizations and individuals that support brain and mental health.

-In October, members will honor individuals, community organizations and volunteer groups that encourage brain health and/or support those with mental health concerns.
+In October, members presented Hometown Hero awards to individuals, community organizations and volunteer groups that encourage brain health and/or support those with mental health concerns.

 Your financial representative